How to Import Bank Statements into TallyPrime (All Formats)

 The actual process is straightforward.
 From within TallyPrime:

 TallyPrime's official documentation covers each screen and field in detail.
-What matters here is understanding the logic: the pre-configured template does the heavy lifting of mapping your bank's column structure to TallyPrime's internal format, so you do not need to manually define which column is the debit amount, which is the credit, or where the transaction date sits.
+The pre-configured template maps your bank's columns to TallyPrime's expected fields, so you do not have to define the debit, credit, date, or narration columns manually.
 Once imported, transactions are staged against your chart of accounts and bank ledger for voucher creation and reconciliation, not automatically posted.

 Bank Coverage and Its Limits

-The 145+ supported banks cover the major names you would expect: SBI, HDFC, ICICI, Axis, Kotak, PNB, and most large private and public sector banks.
-Each has a tested import template.
-However, smaller cooperative banks, regional rural banks, and some district-level institutions may not appear in the supported list.
-If your bank is not listed, Connected Banking will not have a template to parse the statement, and you will need an alternative path to get that data into TallyPrime.
+The 145+ supported banks cover major names such as SBI, HDFC, ICICI, Axis, Kotak, and PNB, along with many large private and public sector banks.
+Smaller cooperative banks, regional rural banks, and some district-level institutions may not appear in the supported list.
+If your bank is not listed, Connected Banking has no template to parse the statement.

 Turning Imported Statements into Vouchers and Reconciled Entries